governance-foundation/governance.foundation/_posts/2026-04-10-based64-deployed-the-future.md

 It creates value when the business changes, when work changes, when decision-making changes, when governance changes, and when organisational effort becomes more coherent rather than more scattered.

+AI does not magically solve alignment.

+It can, and will, amplify chaos if the organisational knowledge body is poor, fragmented, political, or stale.

+So if you are seeing these kinds of results, it may be a sign that your governance needs some care and attention.

 Until then, Based64 will continue to look very advanced.

 Right up until the moment someone asks what actually got better.